kangojs/kangojs/packages/KangoJS/README.md

 </div>
 </div>

+## 🤔 About
+KangoJS was created because I was finding myself copying and pasting the same core functionality across a number of Express projects and I wanted a better way to manage this.
+I looked into a number of existing solutions such as [NestJS](https://nestjs.com/) and [OvernightJS](https://github.com/seanpmaxwell/overnight) but in the end
+I decided to build my own as it's a good learning opportunity for me, and I can make it function exactly how I want.

-## Features
+## 💥 Features
 - Declare routes by adding decorators to classes.
 - Concepts such as route authentication and request validation are built in.
 - Approach agnostic request logic.
 You are responsible for registering request validation & route authentication functions yourself which gives you the freedom to use any implementation you wish.
+- Extend the core framework with additional optional packages.
+See [other KangoJS packages](#-other-kangojs-packages) for details.

-## Getting Started
+## 🚀 Getting Started
 Install the npm package:
 ```shell
 npm install @kangojs/kangojs